bmokase3093/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Is a a tuple?
 Answer with Yes or No.
 What does this script print?
 Will the last line of this script print 139926795932424?
 Answer with Yes or No.
+Write a function magic_string() that returns a string “BestSchool” n times the number of the iteration (see code):

+Format: see example
+Your file should be maximum 4-line long (no documentation needed) You are not allowed to import any module